 How do I get additional information and answers to questions?

-This document and the policies and procedures for the Human Research Protection Program are available on the IRB Web Site at https://health.okstate.edu/research/human-subject-research/index.html.
+This document, policies and procedures, guidance, tools and definitions for the Human Research Protection Program are available on the IRB Web Site at https://medicine.okstate.edu/research/human-subjects-research/index.html.